xgi-org/xgi/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via an [issue](../../issues/new).
+Feature additions, bug fixes, etc. should all be addressed with a pull request (PR).

 Please note we have a [code of conduct](/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.